Can Autoimmune Diseases (like Psoriasis) Be Treated Without Drugs?

 Nutrition is a powerful and safe tool for preventing and treating autoimmune diseases.15-20 Although psoriasis has a genetic component (about one-third of patients have a family history),2 it is also influenced by what we eat.
 Those with a high intake of green vegetables, carrots, tomatoes, and fresh fruits are less likely to develop psoriasis.
 Oxidative stress, which can be lessened by these antioxidant-rich foods, is thought to contribute to skin inflammation in psoriasis.
 Furthermore, psoriasis symptoms have been shown to improve using dietary methods in several scientific studies.21

-I have been recommending a high-nutrient (nutritarian) diet combined with selected supplements and when needed, and episodic fasting to help the body to calm inflammation and remove cellular toxins.
+I have been recommending a high-nutrient (Nutritarian) diet combined with selected supplements and when needed, and episodic fasting to help the body to calm inflammation and remove cellular toxins.
 High nutrient plant foods supply substances that support immune system function, allowing the body to have proper defenses against infections and cancers.
-Supervised water fasting is another important component to autoimmune treatment — I have documented the contribution of fasting to remission of autoimmune disease in published case reports.22 Keep in mind also, that the conditions that psoriasis sufferers are vulnerable to – heart disease in particular – are also those that can be prevented with healthy lifestyle habits.
-The only side effects of nutritional treatment are positive ones — protective effects against heart disease, diabetes, and cancers.
-This healthy protocol promotes longevity as it normalizes immune function.
+Supervised water fasting is another important component to autoimmune treatment—I have documented the contribution of fasting to remission of autoimmune disease in published case reports.22 Keep in mind also, that the conditions that psoriasis sufferers are vulnerable to—heart disease in particular—are also those that can be prevented with healthful lifestyle habits.
+The only side effects of nutritional treatment are positive ones—protective effects against heart disease, diabetes, and cancers.
+This health promoting protocol longevity as it normalizes immune function.

 Dietary Intervention for Autoimmune Diseases

 Natural methods can help you calm the inflammation in your body and reduce or even eliminate your need for medications.
 I urge everyone with an autoimmune disease to try these natural methods before resigning themselves to a life of dangerous medications and progressively worsening disease:

 - Fresh vegetable juices